Bankapura Peacock Sanctuary: Habitat

+History and location

 Understanding the great presence of peacocks in the region, the Government of India declared Bankapura as a peacock sanctuary on June 9, 2006.
 This sanctuary is situated on 139 acres of land which has the remains of the historic Bankapura Fort.
 The high mound and deep trenches of the land have provided a perfect home for these birds.
 The sanctuary is located on the cattle breeding farm which was set up in 1919 after the First World War.
 The farm is located in 90 acre, out of the total 139 acre of the sanctuary.